 What Is a BYOD Policy and Does My Business Need One?

 A BYOD (Bring Your Own Device) policy sets the rules for using personal phones and laptops to access work data.
-It defines permitted devices, the MDM or MAM controls applied to corporate data, what IT administrators can and cannot see on personal devices, and what happens to work data when an employee leaves.
+It defines permitted devices, the controls applied to corporate data, what IT can and cannot see on a personal device, and what happens to work data when someone leaves.

 Key Points